 Last week, we carried out a sensory impairment awareness training session with staff and volunteers of Sheffield Manor Lodge.
 The participant learnt about the different needs of customers with visual and hearing impairment and how to provide better, more accessible and inclusive customer service, focusing on customer welcoming, serving refreshments and guided tours.
 Participants commented that they learnt “a number of[…]

 Welcome to the project website of the European project ACCENTGASTRONOMY.

 Find out more about the project on the About page or through this Blog page.
 You can find details about the project partners on the Partners | Contact page.
 The Login section is private.

 The main language of the website is English.
-However, the Toolkit section contains information in English, Dutch or Catalan.
+However, the Toolkit section contains information in English, Dutch, Catalan or Spanish.
 Please select your language in the menu bar.

 Accent Gastronomy was presented to the Catalan tourism sector on the 12th December at the Casa del Mar in Barcelona.
 About 80 businesses participated in a complete educational session celebrated to commemorate the International Day of People with Disabilities.
 During the session good practices were also presented.
 Accent Gastronomy is an opportunity for Catalan businesses[…]

 “A group of deaf people arrive in your pub or restaurant.
 What do you do?
 A) Offer a table in a well-lighted part of the room; B) Offer a round table, so everybody can better see each other; C) Talk to them in a VERY LOUD voice?”
 Visitors to the profession exhibition Horeca Expo in[…]